 - UDP Mapping Idle Timeout: 30s (RFC 4787 REQ-5)

 - ICMP Mapping Idle Timeout: 30s (RFC 5508 REQ-2)

 - TCP Established Connection Idle Timeout: 1200s (RFC 5382 REQ-5)

 - TCP Transitory Connection Idle Timeout: 30s (RFC 5382 REQ-5)

-A VM with Cloud NAT has as much external bandwidth as a VM with an external IP.
+An instance with Cloud NAT has as much external bandwidth as an instance with an external IP.

-Cases where NAT will not be performed on traffic
+Cases where NAT is not performed on traffic

 In this example, instance

 10.240.0.4 needs to download an update from external